Lash Legend: Other media

 On September 30, 2024, Howard, as Lash Legend, announced her new YouTube series, Dash of Lash, a weekly cooking show premiering on October 17 which will also feature NXT wrestlers as guests.

 Howard, as Lash Legend, made her video game debut as a playable character in WWE 2K25.
+She later appeared in WWE 2K26.

 Personal life

+Lash Legend and her husband Trick Williams getting interviewed at FOS 2026.

-Howard is in a relationship with fellow professional wrestler Matrick Belton, better known under the ring name Trick Williams.
+On June 20, 2026, Howard married fellow professional wrestler Matrick Belton, better known under the ring name Trick Williams, in Port Antonio, Jamaica.